georust/geo/rfcs/2022-05-24-boolean-ops.md

 Here, we construct a final geometry by assembling the segments obtained from the previous section.
 For `BoolOp`, these segments are guaranteed to represent a bounded region, and thus can be decomposed into a set of cycles (the eulerian graph condition).
-The only constraint is the ensure the output satisfies the validity constraints of the OGC SFS.
+The only constraint is to ensure the output satisfies the validity constraints of the OGC SFS.

-For `ClipOp`, we simply assembly segments that belonged to the same original `LineString` via a greedy algorithm to assemble a final list of 1D geometries.
+For `ClipOp`, we simply assemble segments that belonged to the same original `LineString` via a greedy algorithm to assemble a final list of 1D geometries.